Automating SQL Server Express Backups

 - A Windows account that has Modify or higher permissions to the folder where the backup files will be delivered.
 This can be the same account used by SQL, or a different account.

-Once the SQL Login is configured (or you've decided to use SA credentials) and the folder permissions are confirmed, set up the backup job:
+Once the SQL Login is configured (or you've decided to use an existing SQL login with sufficient permissions and the folder permissions are confirmed, set up the backup job:

 - Open SQL Backup Master.